Some of Our Impact Stories

 Community Medical Outreach

-• Gmanicheri: a team of 20 medical professionals provided screenings and consultations to 1,500 individuals.
+• Gmanicheri: 20 medical professionals provided screenings and consultations to 1,500 individuals.

-• Tamale Office Fair (Nov 2025): medical screenings and wellness support gifted to 864 residents.
+• Tamale Office Fair: medical screenings and wellness support reached 864 residents.

 Hygiene Support in Mecca, California

-Partnering with the Galilee Center, the organization distributed 228 hygiene bags—providing essential toiletries to 912 individuals in need.
+Partnering with the Galilee Center, Give Basic Needs distributed 228 hygiene bags, providing essential toiletries to 912 individuals in need.

 “For many families, these basic items are the difference between feeling unseen and feeling human.”